-Do the Chinese think differently than we do?
-Are cultural differences only something superficial or are there deeper, more fundamental differences between people in East Asia and the West?
-The first time I returned to Sweden after an extended stay in Taiwan, questions like these weren’t the most common ones asked by family and friends, but they were certainly the most interesting that I spent the most time thinking about.
+The first time I returned to Sweden after an extended stay in Taiwan, questions like these weren’t the most common ones asked by family and friends, but they were certainly the most interesting ones that I spent the most time thinking about.

 I have of course encountered these questions many times since, but this semester was the first time that I’ve had the opportunity to actually investigate them based on something other than my own personal experience.

-Even though Hacking Chinese is mostly about how to learn, I sometimes think it’s necessary to step outside this fairly narrow range.
+Even though Hacking Chinese is mostly about how to learn Mandarin, I sometimes think it’s necessary to step outside this fairly narrow range of topics.
 This typically happens when I encounter something which I think is very important but hard to find online (such as my guide to Pinyin traps and pitfalls), or when I find something which is related to learning Chinese and is so interesting that I think it’s worth recommending to everyone.
-This article is a prime example of the second type.
+This article is a prime example of the second type of topic.

 How East Asians and Westerners Think Differently